RU09342/lab-3-interrupts-and-timers-glasss6/TIMER A Blink/README.md

 ## Functions
 ### initializeTimer(int capture)
 This function will initialize the TimerA/B module with the timing of your choosing.
+This is done by using the SMCLK and using any clock dividers neccessary to achieve correct timing.
+We set the capture compare registers to compare to certain calculated integer to get the correct timing.
 * int capture = time in hertz to cycle

 Example: